A cyst. What does that bring to mind?

 synovial cysts look lighter on MRI T2 images, they are likely

-more fluid filled and less probably gelatinous or calcified, making
+more fluid filled and less likely gelatinous or calcified, making

 them possibly easier to ease.
 (6) Synovial cysts